The most popular sailing option is our Sunset Cruise which is 2 hours in duration, leaving the dock about 1 1/2 hours before sunset.

 Rescheduling: We will make every effort to accommodate your schedule.
 If you contact us prior to 48 hours of the sailing date to reschedule, there is no penalty.

 Cancellations: Please cancel more than 14 days out to get a refund on your deposit, if you cancel your trip within 14 days of the sailing date the deposit is forfeit.
 If part, or all, of the trip gets cancelled or shortened because of severe weather, you will be offered an appropriate prorated refund or a rebooking.
+Another option is to keep the deposit as a credit with us, to be used for future lessons or a charter.
 Weather decisions are made at the boat.

 This is a Drug Free Vessel:

 Captains and Instructors: All our Captains/Instructors are in accordance with Coast Guard regulations, and they submit to regular random drug testing.

 Passengers: No drugs of any kind are allowed on board, and the Captain is required to immediately notify the Coast Guard if drugs or paraphernalia are discovered aboard.
 Possession of a Medical Marijuana card does not allow its possession or use on board, nor does it mitigate the Captain’s responsibility to alert the Coast Guard.